 Welcome.

-and real magic theorist who’s spent the past decade experiencing real magic, chronicling its presence, and excavating its meaning through creative storytelling.
+I’m Virginia—a former atheist turned modern-day mystic who’s spent the past decade experiencing real magic, chronicling its presence, and excavating its meaning through creative storytelling.

 Picture of Virginia, legs crossed, and smiling